 - f.
 Updating Mortality Tables, §7520.
-The mortality tables will be updated to reflect the 2000 census.
-The tables must be revised every 10 years to reflect updated census data. - Additional Guidance Coming Under 2704.
-The IRS Priority Business g.
-Plan for the last six years has included "Guidance under §2704 regarding restrictions on the liquidation of an interest in a corporation or partnership" (first appearing in the 2003-2004 Priority Guidance Plan).
-This probably relates to the statutory authority to issue regulations regarding the effect of а restriction that has "the effect of reducing the value of the transferred interest for purposes of this subtitle but does not ultimately reduce the value of such interest to the transferee."
+The mortality tables have been updated to reflect the 2000 census.
+The tables must be revised every 10 years to reflect updated census data.
+The new tables were published May 1, 2009, effective for transactions on or after May 1, 2009.
+The revised tables generally provide for slightly longer life expectancies than the prior tables. - g.
+Additional Guidance Coming Under 2704.
+The IRS Priority Business Plan for the last six years has included "Guidance under §2704 regarding restrictions on the liquidation of an interest in a corporation or partnership" (first appearing in the 2003-2004 Priority Guidance Plan).
+This probably relates to the statutory authority to issue regulations regarding the effect of a restriction that has "the effect of reducing the value of the transferred interest for purposes of this subtitle but does not ultimately reduce the value of such interest to the transferee."
 I.R.C. § 2704(b)(4).
-Cathy Hughes, with the Treasury Department, has indicated that these new regulations will be out soon and that this regulation project is "at the top of the list."
+Cathy Hughes, with the Treasury

+Department, has indicated that these new regulations will be out soon and that this regulation project is "at the top of the list."
 (However, even though the drafting of the regulations may be essentially completed, senior people in the Treasury Department who must sign off on regulations are focusing on the economic stimulus plan, and the issuance of regulation projects could be delayed for some time.)
 These regulations will be a HUGE DEAL when they are issued.
 They could potentially substantially restrict FLP discounts.